MaterializeInc/materialize/doc/developer/guide-changes.md

 A PR without appropriate code documentation may reasonably be rejected.
-Imagine that the reviewer would first like to read a precis of your new code, and only the read the code itself.
+Imagine that the reviewer would first like to read a precis of your new code, and only then read the code itself.
 This approximates the experience of most people new to your new code.

 User documentation is also important, but may be outside the tradecraft that